 KIOXIA Group regards coexistence with local communities as our responsibility as a “good corporate citizen.”
-Aiming to contribute to a better society through “memory” technology, while engaging in dialogue with local communities, governments and public bodies and NPOs/NGOs, we leverage our technologies, products, services, the expertise of our employees, and other means to address community issues.
-We especially focus on energizing the local communities in which we are conducting business, and fostering human resources of the future in the field of science and engineering.
+Aiming to contribute to a better society through “memory” technology, while engaging in dialogue with local communities, governments and public bodies, NPOs/NGOs, and academic organizations, we leverage our technologies, products, services, the expertise of our employees, and other means to address community issues.
+We focus in particular on energizing the local communities in which we conduct business, and fostering human resources in the science and engineering fields.

-At KIOXIA Group, the Human Resources and Administration Division oversees community engagement activities for each of our business units.
-We actively partner with local communities and conduct community engagement activities in each location where we operate.
-We also promote employee’s participation in social activities.
+At KIOXIA Group, the Human Resources and Administration Division oversees community engagement activities for our business units.
+We partner with local communities and conduct community engagement activities wherever we operate.
+We also promote employee participation in social activities.

-KIOXIA Group engages in activities deeply rooted in the local communities in order to help vitalize them; including recruiting employees locally and conducting business with local companies.
+KIOXIA Group engages in activities deeply rooted in local communities in order to help vitalize them, including recruiting locally and conducting business with local companies.

-KIOXIA Group has introduced a volunteer leave system to help employees to volunteer to take part in community engagement activities.
-Employees can apply to use accumulated unused leave (paid leave of up to 20 days that went unused within the valid period) to acquire volunteer leave.
+KIOXIA has introduced a long-term leave system to help employees take part in community engagement activities.
+They can use accumulated leave (maximum of 20 days) for such purposes.

 KIOXIA took part in the Yokkaichi Science Seminar for Children held at the Yokkaichi City Cultural Center in August 2019.